Back on stand, Weinstein accuser declares: ‘He is my rapist’

 The Associated Press typically does not publish the names of people alleging sexual assault unless they give their consent.
 The AP is withholding the name of the woman because it isn’t clear if she wishes to be identified publicly.

-Resuming questioning on Tuesday, Weinstein lawyer Donna Rotunno revisited the woman’s email to her boyfriend, as well as friendly emails she sent to Weinstein after she alleges the film producer raped her.
+Resuming questioning on Tuesday, Weinstein lawyer Donna Rotunno revisited the woman’s email to her boyfriend, as well as friendly emails she sent to Weinstein after she alleges the film producer raped her twice in 2013.

 In one, the woman asked Weinstein about meeting up for a drink in Los Angeles.
-Rotunno also asked the woman about accepting Weinstein’s invitation to an Oscar party in 2015, and about her decision to meet with him at the Peninsula Hotel in New York in 2016 — the same hotel where she says he’d previously raped her.
+Rotunno also asked the woman about accepting Weinstein’s invitation to an Oscar party in 2015, and about her decision to meet with him at the Peninsula Hotel in Beverly Hills, California, in 2016 — one of the hotels where she says he’d previously raped her.

 After that meeting, the woman emailed Weinstein saying, “I feel so fabulous and beautiful.
 Thank you for everything.”

-Note: This story has been updated to delete a reference to Postacchini’s age because of uncertainty about its accuracy.
-This story has been corrected to show the location of the Peninsula Hotel the accuser met with Weinstein in 2016 is in Beverly Hills, California, not New York.